 - Selective coding

-Open coding involves make the initial categories in which to place the data.
+Open coding involves making the initial categories in which to place the data.
 For example, let’s say you are looking at how principals support their teachers in professional development.
 You notice that several teachers share how the principals serve a leadership role in their professional development.
 This information of the principals as leaders in professional development could serve as a category.

 Step two involves axial coding.
 This involves taking one of your categories and making it the central phenomenon of the study.
 For example, if you are convinced that the heart of professional development for teachers is the leadership of the principal this would become the central phenomenon.
 All the other categories are one of the following.